rightstech/data-science-for-business/resources/data-science-for-business.en.md

 ![Python](./images/python.png)

-In Python, you write commands or instructions in a way that the computer understands.
-It then follows these instructions and responds accordingly.
-It's a bit like giving the computer a list of tasks.
-It can make decisions and repeat tasks.
+* In Python, you write commands or instructions in a way that the computer understands.
+* It then follows these instructions and responds accordingly.
+* It's like giving the computer a list of tasks.
+* It can make decisions and repeat tasks.

 ---